javajawa/DoCitten/readme.md

 Joining using different logins, ports, with SSL, etc. are in the works.

+Some modules require command line properties to be set.
+Consult the documentation on any of the modules that you are using for more information.

 The program can be stopped by entering the line 'quit' via standard input.

 Bug Reporting